ayushmokal/peerreader/README.md

 # Peer Reader
 Making News Consumption Efficient, Personalized, and Quick.
-It's the app that brings the news you care about right to your fingertips.
+It's the website that brings the news you care about right to your fingertips.

 ## Overview
 _____________________________________________________________________________________________________________________________________________